dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Templates/Template_Advanced_Authoring.md

 ```

 ### reference Function

-This function enables an expression to derive its value from another resource's runtime state and defines an implicit dependency between resources.
-It is recommened to use reference and not dependson whenever possible to avoid potential performance implications.

 This example create a website and set the connection string for the SQL Database Server we priviosly created, using the reference fucntion:
 ```json
 {